 Ingredients for Hyderabadi Street style Egg fried rice

 Eggs: The number of any in this totally depends on liking.
-Beat the eggs well, add a little salt and black pepper powder to flavor the eggs.
+Beat the eggs well, and add a little salt and black pepper powder to flavor the eggs.

-Rice: Street style uses short-grain rice.
+Rice: Street style uses medium-grain rice.
 I have used the same to make it look authentic.
 As it’s fried rice/stir fry, rice has to be cooked separately.

 Ginger-Garlic paste: Not all street vendors use it.
 Personally, I like both in the dish.
 Instead of paste, can add finely chopped too.
-Can make variations by using any one of the two and name as Ginger Egg fried rice or Garlic Egg fried rice.
+Can make variations by using any one of the two and name Ginger Egg fried rice or Garlic Egg fried rice.

 Not to forget vinegar in the end.
 It is easily available in any grocery store or supermarket.